 With moments left before your big presentation, you might think it’s better to just jump right in.
 As much as you want to start as soon as you can, it’s also important to listen to what your body is telling you.

 Is your heart beating fast?
 Are you breathless from feeling nervous?
 Take a moment to calm yourself down with some stretching and breathing exercises.
-And if you feel like you have to, don’t skip on using the restroom.
+And if you feel like you have to, make sure you use the bathroom.

 It’s normal to feel anxious about presenting.
 In order to calm yourself down, try focusing on positive thoughts.
 Don’t think about the myriad of things that could go wrong during your presentation.